Kevin Kwan: Rich People Problems

 Kwan's third and final installment of the Crazy Rich trilogy, titled Rich People Problems, was released in May 2017.
 On April 29, 2019, CNBC reported the back-to-back filming of two sequels to Crazy Rich Asians set for filming in 2020.
 Rich People Problems, as of April 2019, is currently in pre-production.

 Sex and Vanity

 In June 2020, Kwan's novel Sex and Vanity was published to good reviews, and with mention that this novel is not at all like Crazy Rich Asians.
 The plot has a structure like that of A Room with a View by E. M. Forster, and major characters have similar names.
 As of July 2020, Sony Pictures has purchased the film rights and the project is now in development.

 Other projects

 In August 2018, Amazon Studios ordered a new drama series from Kwan and STX Entertainment.
 The unnamed series is set in Hong Kong and follows the "most influential and powerful family" along with their business empire.

+In 2024, he published Lies and Weddings.